Billy99/user-space-net-plugin/cnivpp/README.md

 The VPP CNI opens a GO Channel to the the local VPP instance based on the VPP API files.
 When VPP is installed, it copies it's json API files to **/usr/share/vpp/api/**.
-VPP CNI uses these files to compile against and generate the properly version messages to the local VPP Instance.
+VPP CNI uses these files to compile against and generate the properly versioned messages to the local VPP Instance.
 So to build the VPP CNI, VPP must be installed (or the proper json files must be in **/usr/share/vpp/api/**).